shtrausslearning/nlp/projects/twitter_emotion_classification/readme.md

 ### Key Terms ❓

+`Sentiment analysis`

-> `Sentiment analysis` - identify & classify the sentiments/tones that are expressed in the text source. social media posts are often useful in generating a vast amount of sentiment data upon analysis, which is useful in understanding the opinion of the people about a variety of topics
+>  Identify & classify the sentiments/tones that are expressed in the text source. social media posts are often useful in generating a vast amount of sentiment data upon analysis, which is useful in understanding the opinion of the people about a variety of topics

+`Tokenisation`

+>  Process of breaking up a sequence of text into pieces such as words, keywords, phrases, symbols and other elements called tokens, several types of techniques exist; `character`, `sentence`, `word` & `subword` tokenisation - Check **[Section I](https://www.kaggle.com/code/shtrausslearning/natural-language-processing)**

 ### Kaggle Notebook 📖